- As a grandparent, remember to take a step back and let your adult child navigate parenthood on their own.

 Again, a challenge that many grandparents face is knowing their role as a grandparent.
-As a new grandma, you should trust your adult child’s intuition and let them raise their child the way they want to.
-Of course you can offer advice (when asked) – but other than that, you should allow them to learn from their own mistakes and teach their child their own lessons.
+A tip for new grandmas is to trust your adult child’s intuition and let them raise their child the way they want to.
+Of course, you can offer advice (when asked) – but other than that, you should allow them to learn from their own mistakes and teach their child their own lessons.
 You already experienced the joys and the ups and downs of being a parent.
 You should allow your child to experience every aspect of parenthood as well.

 Learn How To Communicate

 Communication is key to creating a strong bond with your grandchild, especially in their early developmental stages.
 If you live near your grandchild, this can be easier since you can talk directly to the grandchild and be present as much as you desire (and as their parents will let you).
 However, many grandparents have to form long-distance relationships with their grandchildren.
 Since communication is so vital during the early life of your grandchild, it is important to take advantage of apps such as FaceTime or Skype to keep your communication intact.

 Watch Your Spending

 A common error that many new grandmothers make is wanting to spoil your grandchild with gifts and putting into their savings for future expenses such as college.
 Although spending on your grandchild is common, it can be harmful to the financial status of grandparents if it is not done in moderation.
 Since most grandparents are retired, the income received is not the same as being in the workforce and is limited.
 Therefore, you should make sure you are spending within your budget to avoid issues in the future.